emberjs/guides/source/getting-started/js-primer.md

 ## Object Literal Shorthand

-ES6 introduced a new more succinct syntax for object literal properties and methods, along with some enhanced functionality for property names.
+ES6 introduced a new more succinct syntax for object literal properties and methods.

 ### Property Initializer Syntax